 We only make one change to our allocation:

-*The publication reflects asset performance up to 31 January, 2023, and macro events and data releases up to 10 February, 2023, unless indicated otherwise.
+*The publication reflects asset performance up to 31 July, 2023, and macro events and data releases up to 8 August, 2023, unless indicated otherwise.

 The information contained herein is obtained from sources believed by City of London Investment Management Company Limited to be accurate and reliable.
 No responsibility can be accepted under any circumstances for errors of fact or omission.
 Any forward looking statements or forecasts are based on assumptions and actual results may vary from any such statements or forecasts.